jonnyzzz/TeamCity2DSL/README.md

 * Design and implement unification rules, so that generated DSL was re-using similar things
 * Introduce DSL extension plugins & APIs (to support build runner/features/vcs/... plugins presentation)
 * Document DSL and mixins
+* Blog on Kotlin code generation
-* Add more integration tests
+* Add more integration tests (please share your TeamCity project configuration files with me!)
 * Invite contributors
-* Publish binaries to Mavendded e
+* Publish binaries to Maven repository / Gradle plugins repository
 * Have fun!